radicaled/citadel/PROTOCOL.md

 interact
 ==

+FIXME: we need to track handiness, too.
+It's possible that we'll make hands entites of their own (as well as other body parts), in which case with_entity_id stops being optional as it should correspond to at the very least a hand or a tentacle or something.

 The player is trying to interact with payload.entity_id.

     * payload.entity_id: entity id player is interacting with
+    * payload.with_entity_id (OPTIONAL): id the entity the player is using to interact with the target entity.
+      * if absent, it is assumed the player's active hand is in use.
+    * payload.action_name: the action being taken

 Server -> Client Protocol
 ===